-Perhaps you have been training in the sport for some time now, and while you have gotten the basics and fundamentals down, you have also become a very good boxer.
+Perhaps you have been putting in hours upon hours in the boxing gym for some time now, and while you have gotten the basics and fundamentals down, you have also become a very good boxer.
 But in this martial art, there is a fine line between good boxers and great boxers.
 If it’s a line you’re looking to cross, you will have to make some adjustments to your game.

 Boxing, as a sport, has been around since the early days of man.
 ‘The Sweet Science’ has been practiced through the ages.
 Techniques and strategies, in turn, have been refined over that time.
 The amount of knowledge to be had whilst training in this discipline is unfathomable, and there is a lot of ground to cover.